-- 1. Open the back rack door on the unit you are servicing. - 2.
-Identify the system unit you are servicing in the rack. - 3.
-Disconnect all power cords from the unit you are servicing.
+- 1. Open the rear rack door on the unit you are servicing. - 2.
+Identify the system unit that you are servicing in the rack. - 3.
+Connect all power cords to the unit you are servicing.
 Ensure that the cords are threaded through the handles.